WordPress Event Calendar Shortcodes By EventPrime

 EventPrime provides you the following shortcodes for a proper events calendar frontend…

-- [em_events] – This is the main shortcode of EventPrime as it will render the events calendar on the frontend.
+- [em_events] – This is the events calendar shortcode of EventPrime as it will render the events calendar on the frontend.
 From the events calendar, the user can reach all other pages associated with events, such as Event Types, Event Sites, Performers etc.

 - [em_event_types] – This is the directory for all the event types you have on your site.
 Clicking on an event type from the directory will open the single event type page, where a user can see all current and upcoming events that belong to that event type.